 tanzu management-cluster create to deploy a management cluster if vSphere with Tanzu is enabled.
 Deploying a Tanzu Kubernetes Grid management cluster to vSphere 7 when vSphere with Tanzu is not enabled is supported, but the preferred option is to enable vSphere with Tanzu and use the built-in Supervisor Cluster.

 The Tanzu CLI works with both management clusters deployed through vSphere with Tanzu and management clusters deployed by Tanzu Kubernetes Grid on Azure, Amazon EC2, and vSphere 6.7, letting you deploy and manage workload clusters across multiple infrastructures using a single tool.
-For more information, see Use the Tanzu CLI with a vSphere with Tanzu Supervisor Cluster.
+For more information, see Add a vSphere with Tanzu Supervisor Cluster as a Management Cluster.

 For information about the vSphere with Tanzu feature in vSphere 7, see vSphere with Tanzu Configuration and Management in the vSphere 7 documentation.